Ginorris/video_generator/README.md

 add custom font in media/misc/ to ImageMagik type-ghostscript.xml:

   <type name="Montserrat-ExtraBold" format="ttf" glyphs=<PATH_TO_FONT>/>
-  Note: name can be anything as long as it referenced in main.py edit_video()
+  Note: name can be anything as long as its referenced in main.py edit_video()

 Change pytube innertube.py file to fix age restriction error in get_videos.py: